 #3 Emirates Vacations

-For instance, if an ad of Emirates Vacations is shown on an article that talks about Singapore, then the ad will understand that and accordingly provoke the user to think about some vacations in Singapore.
+For instance, if an ad for Emirates Vacations is shown in an article that talks about Singapore, then the ad will understand that and accordingly provoke the user to think about some vacations in Singapore.
 Additionally, if Emirates Vacations does not have a hotel in a particular city, then the chatbot will not recommend a hotel in that city to any user.